fransenglich/musicmashup/README.md

 * The edge case of Wikipedia being served directly, as opposed to via Wikidata, hasn't been detected.

 * More attention to threading, to put it in context with the framework at large.
 Currently, we assume we're the only runner.

+* Might be a problem with encoding of non-ASCII.

 # Testing